JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 7. Carvin SX200 (44lbs, Great sound and features, Takes pedals perfectly (years of first hand experience), FX Loop, Builtin reverb and or chorus or other effects)
 7. $500 Carvin SX200H (24lbs, Great sound and features, Takes pedals perfectly (years of first hand experience), FX Loop, Builtin reverb)
 6. $500 Roland Jazz Chorus 50 (112, 40lbs, takes stereo inputs, headphone out, fx loop with stereo return, 3 footswitches chorus, reverb, distortion, a nice reverb and chorus built into the amp)
+- $500 Roland Blues Cube 80 (30lbs, Footswitchable, headphone out, record out, fx loop, cool dual tone mode with both channels at once, takes pedals great, won as captains #1 fav in a shootout with tube amps, can be switched to .5Watts, stage artist and studio models have a feature to let you add tone modules, modeled after the Fender Bassman)
 - $100 Peavey Vypr VIP1 (20lbs, Cool Footswitch with looper for 75)
 - $120 Fender Mustang (Best clean tones and tons of configurable FX, Complicated)
 - $140 Orange Crush 20LDX (17lbs great cleans for an amp like this, unprocessed headphones out, Aux in, Built in tuner, FX)